CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/ORP.1 organization.md

 #### ORP.1.A11 Timely participation of the Staff Committee [Head of IT]

-The staff representatives (employees 'representatives, employees' representatives) SHOULD be informed in due time about any procedures and projects that affect them.
+The staff representatives (employees' representatives, employee representatives) SHOULD be informed in due time about any procedures and projects that affect them.

 #### ORP.1.A12 Regulations for maintenance and repair work [IT operation, building services, ICS information security officer]